-Upon receipt, the Secretary of State files the report in his/her office and prepares and sends a Certificate of Incorporation to the clerks of each town in which the village is located.
+Upon receipt of the report, the Secretary of State prepares and files a Certificate of Incorporation.
+The certificate is also filed with the clerks of each town in which the village is located.
 The village is deemed incorporated on the date the report is filed with the Secretary of State.
 Within five days after the filing of the Certificate of Incorporation, the clerks of each town in which the village is located jointly appoint a resident of the new village area to serve as village clerk until a successor is chosen by the village's first elected board of trustees.
 Election of the board and mayor is held within 60 days of the appointment of the interim village clerk, except in instances where the new village embraces the entire territory of a town.
-In that case the election of village officers is held at the next regular election of town officials, occurring not less than 30 days after the filing of the certificate of village incorporation.
+In that case the election of village officers is held at the next regular election of town officials occurring not less than 30 days after the filing of the certificate of village incorporation.

-The Legislative Body
+8.3.2 The Legislative Body

 The legislative body of a village - the board of trustees - is composed of the mayor and four trustees.
-However, the board may increase or decrease the number of trustees, subject to referendum.
-Trustees are elected for two-year terms unless otherwise provided by the board of trustees and subject to permissive referendum.
+However, the board may increase or decrease the number of trustees, subject to either referendum on petition or mandatory referendum, depending on how the local law is structured.
+Trustees are elected for a two-year term unless otherwise provided by local law.